XRPLF/XRPL-Standards/XLS-0073-disallow-frozen-trustline-receiving/README.md

 This proposal proposes changes to both steps above to ensure a deep-frozen trustline _cannot_ increase its balance.

 #### 2.2.1.
 Rippling
-This proposal suggests an update: __any deep-frozen_ trustline can not increase nor decrease its balance as a result of any transaction__.
+This proposal suggests an update: __the receipt of funds in a deep-frozen trust line as a result of a rippling step will fail.__.

 ##### Example
 Let's take a look at an example of how deep-freeze impacts rippling: